 1 large egg

-½ C hemp milk for DF , OR buttermilk, half and half or full throttle~whipping cream
+½ Cup hemp milk (dairy free) , OR buttermilk, half and half or full throttle~whipping cream

 STEP 1: Blend dry ingredients together in a medium bowl.

-STEP 2: Cut 6 TBL butter into small pieces.
-Using a pastry blender or your hands, blend the butter pieces into the dry ingredients until well incorporated and the flour looks like tiny peas.
+STEP 2: Cut 6 Tbsp.
+COLD butter into small pieces.
+Using a pastry blender or your hands, blend the butter pieces into the dry ingredients until well incorporated and the flour looks like tiny pea grains.

 STEP 4: Using a fork gently blend together wet ingredients into butter/flour mixture.
-DO NOT OVER MIX.
-You are simply “wetting” the flour mixture and incorporating both flour with the milk mixture.
-Vigorous over mixing leads to tough scones.
+No need to over mix.
+You are simply “wetting” the flour mixture.

-STEP 5: Divide dough in half OR leave whole.
-Place dough on to a well floured workspace or Silpat baking mat, and pat down to about ½-1” thickness with your hands, NO ROLLING or kneading is necessary.
-AT THIS POINT YOU MAY ADD CURRANTS, BLUEBERRIES OR CRANBERRIES BY PRESSING THEM INTO THE DOUGH AS YOU PAT DOWN with floured hands.
-Dough tends to be sticky.
-We used Pamela’s Artisan flour for this purpose.
+STEP 5: Place dough on to a well-floured workspace or Silpat baking mat.
+With floured hands, pat down to about 1” thickness.
+Dough is stick.y NO ROLLING or kneading is necessary AT THIS POINT YOU MAY ADD CURRANTS, BLUEBERRIES OR CRANBERRIES BY PRESSING THEM INTO THE DOUGH AS YOU PAT DOWN with floured hands.
+We use Pamela’s Artisan flour for this purpose.
 We used a 2-3” round cookie or scone cutter.